-Greenberg Smoked Turkey, inc.: Thanks to one of my wonderful Instagram “friends,” I discovered Greenberg Smoked Turkey.
+Greenberg Smoked Turkey, Inc: I discovered Greenberg Smoked Turkey thanks to one of my wonderful Instagram friends!
 While I prefer a traditional roasted turkey, the men in my family are obsessed with smoked turkeys.
-Thus, you can imagine my delight in finding this very well reviewed and highly recommended company that delivers these right to your door, ready to serve.
-Be sure to read the info on when to order, as these turkeys only stay fresh for a certain period of time unless you freeze them, so I will be requesting mine be delivered just a few days before Thanksgiving!
+Thus, you can imagine my delight in finding this very well-reviewed and highly-recommended company that delivers these right to your door, ready to serve.
+A quick reminder to read the storage instructions, because you’ll either refrigerate or freeze your bird depending on when it arrives.

-Perini Ranch Steakhouse: Y’all, these tenderloins are to die for, they are SO good!
-Paul’s grandmother has been shipping them to us for years for his birthday, and they are DEVINE.
-They are cooked to perfection (medium), and you simply store them in your freezer and then defrost before serving at room temperature.
+Perini Ranch Steakhouse: Paul’s grandmother sends these beef tenderloins to us for his birthday, and they’re TO DIE FOR.
+They’re cooked to perfection (medium) and you simply store them in your freezer and then defrost before serving at room temperature.
 You cannot go wrong with this brand if you love beef tenderloin.
-And bless my mother- she will even use the leftovers in beef bourguignon a few days later, and it’s incredible in that dish as well.
+My sweet mother even uses the leftovers in beef bourguignon a few days later, and it’s incredible in that dish as well.
 The gift that keeps on giving!

-Savannah Classics Casseroles: Another sweet Instagram “friend” suggested I try the Savannah Classic Casseroles that you can find at Kroger a few weeks prior to Thanksgiving (and Christmas).
-These too are apparently fantastic, and an easy way to provide “homemade” side dishes for the holidays.
-They offer Sweet Potato Casserole, Broccoli, Rice & Cheese Casserole and Macaroni & Cheese.
-You better believe I will be trying all these out this year- served in my own dishes of course.
+Savannah Classics Casseroles: A few years ago, another sweet Instagram friend suggested I try Savannah Classic Casseroles.
+You can find them locally in Nashville at Publix, or use their “Product Locator” to find the casseroles near you.
+They’re yummy and an easy way to provide “homemade” side dishes for the holidays.
+They offer Sweet Potato Casserole, Broccoli, Rice & Cheese Casserole, Green Bean Casserole, Twice Baked Potato Casserole, Cornbread Dressing, and Macaroni & Cheese.

 Bob Evans Mashed Potatoes: There is absolutely no reason to make mashed potatoes from scratch when Bob Evans offers the best mashed potatoes out there.
-They can be found in the chilled section in grocery stores, usually near the hot dogs and bacon.
-All you do is add in a little butter (at least that’s what I do), and then warm in the microwave or over the stove for mouth-watering mashed potatoes.
+Find them in the grocery’s chilled section, usually near the hot dogs and bacon.
+All you do is add a little butter (at least I do), and then warm in the microwave or over the stove for mouthwatering mashed potatoes.
 They even offer “family size” so you can buy them in bulk!

 Southern Baked Pie: You can’t have Thanksgiving without pie!
-I’ve personally been eating these pies for a whole year now, and I’ve yet to taste one that I didn’t absolutely love.
-They offer both sweet and savory options (and gluten free options too), and the pies are shipped right to your door!
+I’ve personally been ordering these pies for at least two years now, and I’ve yet to taste one that I don’t absolutely love.
+They offer both sweet and savory pies (and gluten free options too), and the pies are shipped right to your door.
 They arrive chilled and you can freeze them to serve at a later date.
-Many of them simply require defrosting to room temperature or to slightly chilled before serving, and the rest come with instructions for warming up in the oven.
+Many of them simply require defrosting to room temperature, and the rest come with instructions for warming up in the oven.
 I’m a huge fan of this southern-based, female-owned company!

 Caroline’s Cakes: When we serve cake at our parties, you better believe it’s caramel cake.
 And if you’re looking for a good one that can be shipped directly to your door, then look no further than Caroline’s Cakes.
 These cakes are delicious, and their 7-Layer Caramel Cake is fantastic.
-They make great gifts, but are also the perfect desserts to serve at your dinner parties.
-You can thank me later…
+They make great gifts and are the perfect dessert to serve at your dinner parties.
+You can thank me later.